-Instructor's Manual/Test Bank
+Instructor's Manual and Test Bank

-Written by the author, the Instructor's Manual/Test Bank provides strong instructor support.
-The Instructor's Manual portion contains sections on Teaching Goals, which give an aerial view of the chapters; classroom discussion topics, which explore lecture-launching ideas and questions; chapter outlines; and solutions to all Questions for Review and Problems found in the text.
-The Test Bank portion contains multiple-choice questions and answers.
-The Test Bank is also available in Test Generator Software (TestGen-EQ with QuizMaster-EQ).
-Fully networkable, this software is available for Windows and Macintosh.
-TestGen-EQ's friendly graphical interface enables instructors to easily view, edit, and add questions; export questions to create tests; and print tests in a variety of fonts and forms.
+Written by the author, the Instructor's Manual provides strong instructor support.
+The Instructor's Manual contains sections on Teaching Goals, which give an aerial view of the chapters; classroom discussion topics, which explore lecture-launching ideas and questions; chapter outlines; and solutions to all Problems found in the text.
+The Test Bank contains multiple-choice questions and answers.
+The Test Bank is also available in Test Generator format.
+This software is available for Windows and Macintosh.
+TestGen's friendly graphical interface enables instructors to easily view, edit, and add questions; export questions to create tests; and print tests in a variety of fonts and forms.
 Search and sort features let the instructor quickly locate questions and arrange them in a preferred order.
-QuizMaster-EQ automatically grades the exams, stores results on a disk, and allows the instructor to view or print a variety of reports.
-The Instructor's Manual and Test Bank can be found on the instructor's portion of the Web site accompanying this book at www.pearsonhighered.com/williamson.
+The Instructor's Manual and Test Bank can be found on the Instructor's Resource Center, accessible from www.pearsonglobaleditions.com/williamson.